Malinskiy/adam/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reprodI've the problem, preferably with a code sample or a test case
+Steps to reproduce the problem, preferably with a code sample or a test case

 **Expected behavior**
 A clear and concise description of what you expected to happen.